Your Source for Workers’ Comp Reform Advocacy Groups in Tallahassee, FL

 During the 2013 session, capping a multi-year effort by FJRI, lawmakers replaced Florida's 90-year-old expert evidence standard with the modern Daubert standard used in all federal courts and many states' courts.
 Unlike the old standard that allowed the admission of pure opinion, under Daubert, judges act as "gatekeepers" and are responsible for ensuring that expert evidence presented in court is relevant, reliable, and based on sound science.
-This historic achievement will help put an end to the forum shopping litigation into Florida.
+This historic achievement for advocacy groups will help put an end to the forum shopping litigation in Florida.

 Medical Liability Reform

 FJRI successfully supported legal legislation that ensures a physician's right to legal counsel and requires expert witnesses to practice in the same specialty as the defendant.

 During the 2012 legislative session, FJRI helped lead the charge to reform Florida's broken Personal Injury Protection (PIP) system.
 Our lobbying organization pushed successfully to end the practice of exponentially increasing litigation costs associated with Florida's personal injury protection insurance by removing the use of attorney fee multipliers.
 These fee multipliers benefited attorneys at the expense of consumers and were costing insurers and Florida drivers millions of dollars.

 During the 2011 session, lawmakers repealed the state's antiquated crashworthiness doctrine in cases brought against automobile manufacturers for vehicle malfunction when there is an accident.
 Previous rulings prevented Florida juries from apportioning fault in accidents--meaning they couldn't consider a driver's fault in the accident even if he was drunk, texting, and otherwise distracted while driving.
 Under the new law, juries will be able to consider all of the facts when determining fault in accidents where there was an alleged automobile design defect.